Albert-Gao/blog/source/_posts/update-multiple-ui-with-same-source-data-in-android.md

 ---
-title: Update multiple UI with same source data in Android
+title: Update multiple UI with same source data in Android using MVVM
 date: 2018-05-29 18:02:13
 tags:
   - kotlin